YebinLeee/Streaming_project/README.md

    - Lower resolution and higher CRF values produce smaller files but lower visual quality

 4. **Segment Navigation (HLS / DASH)**
-   - While playing a HLS or MPEG-DASH stream, the app displays the list of recently loaded segments under the player
+   - While playing an HLS or MPEG‑DASH stream, the app displays the list of recently loaded segments under the player
    - The currently playing segment is highlighted
    - Click any segment badge to seek playback to that segment (approximate start time = segment index × segment duration)